raspberrypilearning/zombie-apocalypse-map/en/step_9.md

 We're going to cheat and use the console log to keep track of the latitude and longitude of each point, and what was at the point - zombie, hospital or weapons.

-+ We need to add some code so that when we place a marker, we also log its location and type to the console.
-We will add this code inside the `place_marker()` function.
++ We need to add some code so that when a marker is placed, its location and type are logged to the console.
+Add this code inside the `place_marker()` function.

 ![Add code to log to the console](images/console-log.png)